Plumsail/actions/source/flow/how-tos/sharepoint/create-copy-move-remove-folders-cross-site.rst

 Manually trigger a flow
 ~~~~~~~~~~~~~~~~~~~~~~~

 For this case, I used the trigger for manually start the flow.
-You can use any other triggers availalbe in Microsoft Flow.
+You can use any other triggers availalbe in Power Automate (Microsoft Flow).

 Create SharePoint Folder in List
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~